Size3-4 feet (1-1.2 m)

 RangeAtlantic Ocean and Gulf of Mexico

-- Forehead resembles a cow’s nose; an indented groove around the front of its head and distinctly bi-lobed snout.
+- The forehead resembles a cow’s nose; with an indented groove around the front of its head and a distinctly bi-lobed snout.

 - The wings (pectoral fins) are long and pointed.